Fitness Model Krissy Cela Rocks Dangerously Tight Leggings In Front Of The Iconic Hollywood Sign

 It’s time to go back “home”!
 I’ve been away for three weeks working and creating something amazing with the @toneandsculptapp ⭐️team which I cannot wait to finally show you.
 Home truly is where the heart is I’ll tell you that much.
 It’s about the people you’re around and the experiences that you go through.
 I went through a lot last year and honestly I’m thankful it all happened because it’s made me so much mentally stronger.
 I’ve understood that love comes in all different ways, shapes and forms.
 I’ve understood the meaning of unconditional love and I’ve understood what it really means to feel at home regardless of where you are in the world.
 It may sound selfish but I have started to put myself first when I never used to.
 I’ve started to truly focus on my own happiness and as a result the right people are around me and I’m around them.
 Everything happens for a reason and things may not make sense right now but trust me they will all become clear in the end.
 Have a little faith in your journey and process and understand that “home” has always been within you. ????

-The update has only been live on her page for less than 24 hours but it’s earning Cela a ton of attention from her fans with over 71,000 likes in addition to well over 200 comments.
+The update has only been live on her page for less than 24 hours but it’s earning Cela a ton of attention from her fans with more than 71,000 likes in addition to well over 200 comments.
 Many fans took to the series of images to let Cela know that her body is incredible while countless others applauded her for the heartfelt caption.

 “Aww so fun!
 I want to hike to the Hollywood sign next time I am in LA.
 Also so happy you and Jack are still good friends.
 All the love,” one fan commented, adding a single pink heart emoji.